Scuola Grande dei Carmini, Santa Maria dei Carmini and the S. Sebastiano

 |Cima da Conegliano ‘Adoration of the shepherds’ 1510

 What is new is the iconographic freedom used by the young generation of artists.
 The shepherd is a portrait of the client.
 Calvo decided that St. Catherine had to be depicted, as his wife Catharine was named after this Saint.
 Calvo’s wife died in 1508 due to the plague.
 Calvo was afraid he’d follow suit.
 In any case, he wanted to at least ensure salvation of his soul.
 That is why Raphaël is added to the scene.
 This is now highly unlikely: an archangel in this context.
 Raphaël was chosen as Calvo’s patron.
 The angel guides Tobias out of the dark and gestures him not to look at the Child, but instead up to the cross that Helena is wearing.
 The background also shows some shepherds.
 Calvo is again depicted near the path that leads to the trough and the cross.

 Giorgione’s influence is clearly seen.
 Conegliano often depicted his birth city Conegliano in the background.
-Just like in this altarpiece and the one he made for the Accademia: Mary between two saints
+Just like in this altarpiece and the one he made for the Accademia: Mary with orange tree between two saints.

 In addition, we will also be looking at some other artworks in this church along the Rio di Santa Margherita including one by Veronese.